indoorequal/maplibre-gl-indoorequal/README.md

 ## Loading the default sprite

-The default style make uses of a sprite that has to be loaded manually as [mapbox-gl][] require an absolute path.
+The default style make uses of a sprite that has to be loaded manually as [maplibre-gl][] require an absolute path.
 The sprite is already builded and available in the `sprite` directory.

 To load the sprite, use the `loadSprite` method with the absolute path